maths/stack-web/website_files/CaseStudies/2024/AIM_meeting.md

 ###### Interoperability of Learning Platforms

 During the workshop, another key topic of discussion was the interoperability of various educational technologies to support mathematics education.
 Several participants shared their challenges in integrating tools like STACK into their existing Learning Management Systems (LMS).
 The workshop underscored the need for standardized protocols and Application Programming Interfaces (APIs) to ensure that different educational tools can work together seamlessly.
 Establishing these standards is crucial for creating flexible, scalable solutions that can be customized to meet the diverse needs of educational environments.

+One approach to interoperability is to develop a markup language that captures the structure of learning materials, including textbooks, research papers and questions.
+This need to be human-editable.
+One example discussed at the meeting is [PreTeXt](https://pretextbook.org/).
+Such documents can then be published in multiple formats, now and in the future.

 By focusing on interoperability, the workshop aimed to address technical barriers and promote the development of cohesive learning platforms.
-This approach is vital for enabling educators to integrate various technologies, like STACK, into a unified system that enhances both teaching and learning experiences.
+This approach is vital for enabling educators to integrate various technologies, like STACK, Webwork and PreTeXt, into a unified system that enhances both teaching and learning experiences.
 The goal is to streamline the adoption of educational tools and ensure that they function harmoniously within a broader educational framework, ultimately benefiting students and educators alike.

 ###### Addressing Shared Implementation Challenges